Clinical radiologist

 You'll need to have:

-- a good understanding of general medicine and surgery
+- clinical expertise in radiology, with a good understanding of general medicine and surgery

-- the ability to multitask and work under pressure
+- the ability to remain calm under pressure and make informed, evidence-based decisions

-- strong written communication skills for accurate report writing
+- strong written communication skills for clear and accurate report writing

-- a flexible approach to work with the ability to adapt quickly to changing situations.
+- a flexible approach to work with the ability to adapt quickly to changing situations and new challenges

 Work experience

-During your two-year Foundation Training as a junior doctor, you'll need to choose a radiology placement to gain an insight into the work.
+During your two-year Foundation Training as a resident doctor, you'll need to choose a radiology placement to gain an insight into the work.
+Make the most of networking opportunities by attending conferences and events.

 Find out more about the different kinds of work experience and internships that are available.